Which Type of Ketamine Therapy Works Best for Depression? See What 33 Systematic Reviews Found

 Psychotherapy and Combination Treatment Show Higher Effectiveness

-- Psychotherapy was 2.5 times more effective than usual care or waitlist conditions.
+- Psychotherapy was 2.5 times more effective than usual care or waitlist conditions

-- 41% of patients saw a 50%+ reduction in symptoms compared to 17% in usual care and 16% on a waitlist.
+- 41% of patients saw a 50%+ reduction in symptoms compared to 17% in usual care and 16% on a waitlist

-- Combination therapy (therapy + medication) was about 25% more effective than medication alone.
+- Combination therapy (therapy + medication) was about 25% more effective than medication alone, suggesting an added benefit when both treatments are used together

-Analysis of Remission Rates
+Detailed Analysis of Remission Rates

 Therapy Alone Matches Combination Treatment and Outperforms Medication Alone